zongtingwei/Awesome-NAS-search-space/README.md

 # Awesome-NAS-search-space
-Some papers to break the limits of NAS search space.
+Some papers about breaking the limits of NAS search space.
 # Paper List of NAS search space